5 Common Hockey Injuries

 High Ankle Sprain

-Although ankle sprains are not overly common in hockey players, due to the fact of the foot being protected inside of the hockey skate, the one ligament that remains unprotected is the Anteroinferior Tibiofibular Ligament (AITFL).
-This is more commonly known as the high ankle sprain.
+Ankle sprains are not overly common in hockey players.
+However, the one ligament that remains unprotected is the Anteroinferior Tibiofibular Ligament (AITFL).
+Many people more commonly call this the ‘high ankle sprain.’
 An injury to this ligament is usually caused when the skate gets stuck in the ice or against the boards and the foot twists outwards.
 In more severe cases it may also be associated with fractures of the lower leg bones.

 READ MORE: Orthotics Can Help Improve Your Winter Fun

 With the wide array of injuries that can occur with hockey, it is best to make sure you complete a proper warm up and cool down before and after your game.
 If you do sustain an injury it is best to have your injury assessed by a therapist.
 Don’t let those injuries linger; the sooner you have it dealt with, the sooner you can be back on the ice!